03difoha/1-day-coding/README.md

 When	| What
 ---	| ----
+(10am) | Content: What forms of media are online?
+Find content to use for our sites.
-(10am) | Introduction to coding for the web.
-Discuss key concepts around website (Information, images, Interface,) (11am) | Coding with **HTML**.
+(11am) | Coding with **HTML**.
 (12am) | Get stylish with **CSS**
 (1pm) | Lunch Time